-CHICAGO ––In direct protest and response to the United States Supreme Court’s 6–3 Dobbs v.
-Jackson decision which overturned Roe v.
-Wade, the landmark ruling that established the constitutional right to abortion in 1973, WMG put out a call for personal accounts to share and display in conjunction with Woman Made Gallery’s Roe 2.0 hybrid exhibition.
+CHICAGO––In direct protest and response to the United States Supreme Court’s 6–3 Dobbs v.
+Jackson decision, which overturned Roe v.
+Wade, the landmark ruling that established the constitutional right to abortion in 1973, WMG put out a call for personal accounts to share and display in conjunction with Woman Made Gallery’s Roe 2.0 hybrid exhibition early in 2023.
 Individuals responded with a range of experiences and thoughts about abortion.
 Some signed their names and others stayed anonymous.
 WMG printed the stories and posted them at the gallery next to the visual contributions of 44 exhibiting artists during this important and powerful group exhibition.
-Stories will be added online throughout the year as they are submitted.

 We at WMG believe that art can and does create lasting social change.
 As an intersectional feminist organization, WMG stands in solidarity with pro-choice activists and organizations.
-This exhibition seeks to document artists’ voices in this time of urgency, as a means of resistance to facilitate change and create a space for open dialogue regarding abortion rights.
+This exhibition seeks to document artists’ voices in this time of urgency, as a means of resistance to facilitate change.
+We have decided to continue with the virtual part of this project indefinitely, and we are adding contributions as they are submitted.

 View ROE 2.0 – A Virtual Exhibition Here